michaelfranzl/janus-rtpforward-plugin/README.md

 videortpmap = VP8/90000
 ````

-... then all subscribers to this mountpoint (id=1) will receive realtime A/V from the first rtpforward session.
+... then all subscribers to this mountpoint (id=1) will receive realtime A/V from the rtpforward session.

 # Acknowledgements